Business Technology | It Budget | It Team

-Often times, it’s difficult to justify a new technological investment.
-But sometimes, a new technological investment is just what you need for future business success.
-A Microsoft study concluded that more than 90% of consumers would consider taking their business elsewhere rather than work with a company that used outdated technology (dial-up internet, Windows 98, etc.) If you’re using outdated technology, here is the reality you currently face:
+Did you know that a Microsoft study concluded that more than 90% of consumers would consider taking their business elsewhere rather than work with a company that used outdated technology?
+If you’re using outdated technology, here is the reality you currently face:

 - 68% of consumers think the use of modern technology is critical to the success of a business.